teuben/teunix/Env/UMD/vpn.md

 There has even been cases wehre 'ssh lma' just hangs.... not even the request for the password.
 A reboot solved this, grrr.

+### cannot verify the server certificate

+This can happen on some "non-standard" Linux systems (e.g. Mint, Rocky, PopOS!)

+If you try this, it will install and run happily, but when you try to connect, it will tell you that it cannot verify the server certificate and it won't let you connect.

+As it turns out, the issue isn't with the cert at all.
+The issue is that the GP client is stupid about how it figures out where the cert path is on the OS - it looks at /etc/lsb-release and then based on what it finds there, it picks the cert path.
+The only OSes that GP currently knows about are Ubuntu, RedHat, CentOS, and Debian.

+Two way to hack it:

+1. Use a binary hex-editor on /opt/paloaltonetworks/globalprotect/PanGPS and replace the one occurrence of /etc/lsb-release with something else (/etc/pan-release is what I used).
+Make sure you don't change the length of the filename.

+Then create the file /etc/pan-release and put one line in there- use one of the distributions mentioned above that's related to whatever you're running- DISTRIB_DESCRIPTION="Ubuntu"

+2. Hack the /etc/lsb-release file and make sure there's a line

+     DISTRIB_DESCRIPTION="ubuntu"

+     systemctl restart gpd

+Log out and back in and you'll be good to go.

+Apparently acceptable values for DISTRIB_DESCRIPTION are:
+'Ubuntu', 'Red Hat', 'CentOS', 'Debian', 'Fedora'.

+Also note that for some OSes, /etc/lsb-release doesn't exist.
+That's ok, as GP looks for it anyway, so this method still works.

 ## Processes